brunomlr/stellar-sponsorship-service/docs/prd.md

 1. Transaction XDR is valid and can be decoded
 2. Network passphrase matches the configured network
 3. Transaction contains at least one operation
-4. The sponsor account in `BEGIN_SPONSORING_FUTURE_RESERVES` operations matches the service's sponsor public key
+4. The sponsor account in `BEGIN_SPONSORING_FUTURE_RESERVES` operations matches this API key's dedicated sponsor account

 ### 7.3 Source Account Validation